cerebro-data/external-docs/CatalogApi.md

 {
   'database' [String]: Name of database of this object.
   'name' [String]: Name of this object.
-  'users/groups': List[String].
+  'users/groups': list[String].
 The users and groups that have access to this object.
-  'roles' List[String]: For each user/group, the role they had which gave them
+  'roles' list[String]: For each user/group, the role they had which gave them
       access to this object.
   'level' [String]: ALL/READ/WRITE access level.
-  'projection' List[String]: The projection within this dataset.
+  'projection' list[String]: The projection within this dataset.
 If empty, it indicates
       all the fields.
 }
 ```